Stereographic Multiple-Try Metropolis: Large Regime

-The spectral gap provides an alternative measure of the convergence rate of a Markov chain, with a larger gap indicating faster mixing.
+Finally, we discuss some recent progress on the spectral gap of multiple-proposal algorithms.
+The spectral gap provides a measure of the convergence rate of a (reversible) Markov chain, with a larger gap indicating faster convergence.
 Intuitively, the improvement of MTM using $N$ candidates should be about $N$ times that of RWM.
-But for log-concave distributions, \textcite{pozza2024fundamental} have proven that such improvement is at most $\log(N)$, which implies that if we want to achieve the computational efficiency of $N$ RWM algorithms, we need at least $e^N$ number of candidates in each step.
-Such a heavy cost makes it unrealistic to improve the efficiency of MTM by increasing the number of candidates indiscriminately.
-However, their result doesn't hold for heavy-tailed distributions.
-Therefore, in this subsection, we consider a similar spectral gap analysis on the role of $N$ for the improvement of SMTM compared to SRWM when the target distribution is heavy-tailed.
+But for log-concave distributions, \cite{pozza2024fundamental} have proven that such improvement is at most $\log(N)$, which implies that if we want to achieve the computational efficiency of $N$ RWM algorithms, we may need the number of candidates in each step to be exponential of $N$.
+However, their result does not hold for heavy-tailed distributions.
+Therefore, we consider a similar spectral gap analysis on the role of $N$ for the improvement of SMTM compared to SRWM when the target distribution is heavy-tailed.

-Recall that the spectral gap of a $\pi-$reversible Markov kernel $P$ is defined as
+Recall that the spectral gap of a $\pi$-reversible Markov kernel $P$ is defined as

 where